ffflorian/scrabble-cheater/README.md

     -w, --wordlist <file>    Specify a wordlist file (mandatory) -m, --maximum <number>   Specify a maximum of results -l, --letters <letters>  Specify letters
-    -q, --quiet              Quiet mode: display only the letters -s, --single             Use single word output (copies each word to the clipboard) -h, --help               output usage information
+    -q, --quiet              Quiet mode: displays only the letters -s, --single             Single word mode: displays each word and copies it to the clipboard -h, --help               output usage information
 ```